Kenivia/Honing-Forecast/README.md

 - A more hands-on feel of your prospects

-## Work in Progress

-- Better roster tracking & income estimation(I don't think automatic game-to-website input is possible)
-- Input arithmetic parsing(e.g. allow inputs like 25*1234 for easier boxes calculation)
-- Books & scroll calculations(Although for the most part just use them same way as juices)
-- Ctrl z, delete
-- Hover question mark tooltips
-- MUCH more tests, need to actually test the components(like count_failure, tap_map and such), also need implement more integration tests
-- Pre-compute prob_dist of groups of upgrades(such as +n all 5 armours etc)
-- Matrix operation libraries to speed up monte carlo and what not? maybe go back to caching results?
-- Confidence intervals(might have to actually learn some math first)
-- Success chance optimization in juice/free tap usage(right now it just calculates a gold value, want to replace non-custom gold value with true highest success chance).
-- Gold eqv cost minimized chance mode
-- Automatic Market price integration

 ## Feedback

 Found a bug, spotted an error or got a suggestion?
 Contact me @kenivia on Discord!
 Feedback is greatly appreciated.